bridge in verona with view of towers in the background

 For example, the famed “Juliet’s House” may date back to the 13th century, but the balcony it’s so known for wasn’t added until the 20th century!

-Think stunning bridges connecting the two sides of Verona, which are split by a river, and a path leading to a hill with the most epic view over the city.
+Think stunning bridges connecting the two sides of Verona, split by a river, with a path leading to a hill with the most epic view over the entire city.

 Think towers, think tombs, think cathedrals: now you’re starting to have an idea of what Verona is actually about.